Kingloo/Storm/README.md

 Currently supports Twitch.tv and Justin.tv streams.

 Run the programme and StormUrls.txt will appear in your Documents directory.
-Paste in the user's account page URL - e.g. http://twitch.tv/purgegamers.
+Paste in the user's account page URL - e.g. http://twitch.tv/purgegamers - only one per line.

 Close and relaunch.